armaxri/vscode-action-group-executer/test_workspaces/README.md

 ## workspace04

 A workspace using two directories holding settings in the workspace file and in the settings file, designed to test the merged settings.

+## workspace05

+Simple one directory workspace to test processes intensively.